basonjui/CICV/README.md

 It is a simple web app that seeks to deliver to you the latest news and statistics regarding the ongoing COVID-19 pandemic around the world and in Vietnam.

+**Important Notes**:

+Heroku no longer offers a Free Tier, therefore, CICV is no longer running on https://cicv.herokuapp.com.

+It has been a really long time since I last touched JavaScript, and also, COVID-19 is no longer a big concern as it used to be.
+Hopefully, I can find some time to make some light updates and get CICV back up and running as a sample website.
+- basonjui, Jun 2023.

 ## Summary

 The app is built with **Express.js**, **JavaScript**, and **Pug** templating engine.